 Therefore, choosing the dataframes/datasets over RDD can improve the overall runtime of application especially when you have semi-structured data (on which you could impose some structure).
 Even further, Datasets comes with best from both the world; it has type safety as well as optimizing power of both Catalyst optimizer and Tungsten under the hood.

 Avoid Linked data structures as far as possible such as HashMap and LinkedList because they consist of object header (16 bytes) and pointers to the next object (8 bytes each) resulting in much heavier data structure to transfer over the network.
 Instead, use simpler data structures such as arrays of objects.

 You can also set the JVM flag -XX: +UseCompressedOops in spark-env.sh to make pointers 4-bytes instead of 8-bytes.

 Java String comes with extra overhead of 40 bytes for each string object along with 2 bytes for each character.
 Therefore, a 4-character string will actually end in 48 bytes.
 Instead of using Strings as keys, use numeric or enumerations.

 Avoid shuffling at all cost since it causes redistribution of data across partitions thus degrading performance.
 Few of the spark API cause full shuffling and can be replaced with other spark API that does not involve full shuffling.
 For example,

 The reduceByKey could be used instead of groupByKey because groupByKey shuffles all the data but reduceByKey shuffles only the result of aggregated data.

 Coalesce faster than repartition

-Kyro serialization is often 10X faster than Java serialization but only drawback of kyro serialization is that it does not provide support for all serializable types.
+Kryo serialization is often 10X faster than Java serialization but the only drawback of Kryo Serialization is that it does not provide support for all serializable types.
 By default, spark use java serialization but you can switch to Kyro by setting the spark configuration: